 We all love our fluffy, feathered friends and want to do the best for them.
 If you already have an established flock or haven’t started yet and are still in the planning stages – this article is definitely for you.
+Today I have put together my favorite 21 tips for keeping your chickens safe from predators and healthy.

-Before I got my chickens I spent the better part of a year researching the breed of chicken I wanted, how to house them and how to keep them safe and healthy.
+Before I got my chickens, I spent the better part of a year researching the breed of chicken I wanted, how to house them and how to keep them safe and healthy.

-I was called overly obsessive at times, but so far my efforts have paid off dividends as my girls are healthy and happy and we haven’t had any issues with predators in 5 years.
+I was called overly obsessive at times, but so far, my efforts have paid off dividends as my girls are healthy and happy, and we haven’t had any issues with predators in 5 years.

 Coop Defenses